heathdutton/BitBomb/README.md

 ## Abstract

 BitBomb is an educational demonstration that creates archives which appear to contain cryptocurrency wallet databases as a honeypot to be found by agents (be they malware or intruders).
-By using the overlapping file technique with procedurally generated Bitcoin wallet data, it can achieve compression ratios exceeding 1M:1 while maintaining pseudo authenticity in its decoy content.
+By using the overlapping file technique with procedurally generated **fake** Bitcoin wallet data, it can achieve compression ratios exceeding 1M:1 while maintaining pseudo authenticity in its decoy content.

 Example File: [bitcoin_wallets.zip](./output/bitcoin_wallets.zip)

 ## Research Context

 This implementation addresses the growing threat of automated cryptocurrency theft tools that systematically scan systems for wallet files, private keys, and seed phrases.
 Traditional zipbombs lack domain-specific context, making them easily identifiable to sophisticated malware.
-BitBomb bridges this gap by creating archives that appear to contain legitimate Bitcoin wallet exports from major exchanges and personal storage systems.
+BitBomb bridges this gap by creating archives that appear to contain **simulated** Bitcoin wallet exports from major exchanges and personal storage systems.

 ## Technical Implementation

 ### Compression Architecture

 BitBomb utilizes the overlapping file technique, a variant of the zip bomb methodology first demonstrated in David Fifield's zblg.zip research.
-The core innovation lies in creating a single compressed "kernel" containing authentic wallet data, then referencing this kernel through multiple central directory entries with unique metadata.
+The core innovation lies in creating a single compressed "kernel" containing **simulated** wallet data, then referencing this kernel through multiple central directory entries with unique metadata.

 **Key Technical Features:**
 - **Kernel Generation**: Creates compressed wallet data with realistic entropy characteristics